Superwoman (Karyn White song)

 "Superwoman" is a song by R&B singer Karyn White, released as the second single from her self-titled debut album in January 1989.
 It was her second U.S. top ten hit, peaking at number eight, and her second U.S. R&B number-one hit, holding that position for three weeks.
 It also earned a gold certification from the Recording Industry Association of America (RIAA).

+Music video

+The music video, directed by Bruce Logan, was filmed in Los Angeles, California in late 1988.